Nissan

 Previous studies: University of Glasgow, Naval Architecture & Ocean Engineering

 After a career as a Naval Architect in the offshore oil & gas industry prior to LGO, Bobby completed his internship at Nissan and joined the company full-time after graduation.
 He initially led the Supply Chain Data & Analytics team, focused on executing digital transformation projects for the US and Mexico operations.
-He now serves as Technical Assistant to SVP of Manufacturing & Supply Chain.
+After serving as Technical Assistant to SVP of Manufacturing & Supply Chain, he now is responsible for revenue management of digital products.